arinal/Z2IO/README.md

 ```scala
 Bind(Pure(5),org.lamedh.Main$$$Lambda$7426/803391093@8628866)
 ```
-Note that the printed structure is incomplete because it should also contains `Map`, `Delay`, `Async`, and `HandleError`.
+Note that the printed structure is incomplete because it should also contain `Map`, `Delay`, `Async`, and `HandleError`.
 The fact that the printed structure is incomplete is interesting because the lambda parameter inside the nested `flatMap` hasn't been evaluated yet.
-In different context, incomplete structure is also what makes [trampolining](https://github.com/arinal/Z2IO/blob/b57c47b9c202188d5036c85d769a21aee45ac299/src/test/scala/org/lamedh/z2io/core/Z2ioTest.scala#L24-L36) possible.
+In a different context, the incomplete structure is also what makes [trampolining](https://github.com/arinal/Z2IO/blob/b57c47b9c202188d5036c85d769a21aee45ac299/src/test/scala/org/lamedh/z2io/core/Z2ioTest.scala#L24-L36) possible.

 Run the `io` by calling its `unsafeRunSync` method.